 The installation of the new water meters and transceivers Village-wide is tentatively anticipated to start on Monday, August 31, 2020 and finish in the spring of 2021.
 The Village has contracted with Core & Main of Carol Stream, Illinois to coordinate this project and United Meters, Inc. of Morris, Illinois will be the subcontractor responsible for the physical meter changeout.

 Water utility customer can expect two communications via U.S. Mail from the Village about the upcoming project.
 Residents and businesses can expect the first communication in mid-August, which will be a flyer explaining the Water Meter Replacement Project and details about the physical water meter change-out appointment.
 (Unless a resident will be traveling during the installation phase, there is no need to make an appointment upon receipt of the flyer.)

-From mid-August through November, residents and businesses can expect a notification letter from the Village and its contractor requesting a meter change-out appointment be scheduled.
+From mid-August through December, residents and businesses can expect a notification letter from the Village and its contractor requesting a meter change-out appointment be scheduled.
 All appointments will be scheduled through United Meters, Inc. For water meter installations, the Village has been divided into three zones and the notification letters will be sent to water utility customers according to the target start date for in their respecitve zones.
 Due to the current pandemic, these dates are subject to change.
-Tentatively, the first zone has a target start date of September 9 and notification letters will be mailed in early September.
-Installations in Zone 2 are expected to start on October 1 and in Zone 3 on November 1.

 For Residents and Businesses